processout/processout-php/README.md

 - CancelUrl       - *URL to which the customer will be redirected upon cancellation*
 - NotifyUrl       - *URL being called by ProcessOut to send callbacks upon transaction updates*
 - Custom          - *A custom field containing anything you want, sent back within all callbacks*
-- Sandbox         - *Decide weither or not to activate the sandbox mode*

 #### Attribute getters and setters